-PyTorch is an open source machine learning framework originally from Meta Ai.
-If you want to study Ai or work on Ai projects, setting up an development env with PyTorch at a local machine is essential for many projects.
+PyTorch is an open-source machine learning framework originally from Meta Ai.
+If you want to study AI or work on AI projects, setting up a development environment with PyTorch on a local machine is essential for many projects.
 GPU (Graphics processing unit) is a specialized processor originally designed to process data simultaneously.
-It helps to speed up computation of your deep learning code.
+It helps to speed up the computation of your deep-learning code.
 This is a complete guide to install PyTorch GPU on Windows.
 The installation involves many steps.
 Let’s get started.

 Table of Content